*FTC Disclosure - If you make a purchase through a link on this site, we may receive a small commission on the transaction - at no extra cost to you.*

 Myth: Everyone Will Know You're Wearing One

-best bras are those that disappear under your clothing, making it
+best girls training bras are the ones that disappear under your clothing, making it

 virtually impossible for anyone to know that you’re wearing a bra